sunnyStefi/CRTGovernorDAO/README.md

-## Certificate Generator and DAO v0.2 - cantsDAO
+## Certificate Generator and DAO v0.2

 1. Controls funds received by CourseFactory students
 2. Can execute a tx only if it's been voted on